SlashNephy/mackerel-plugin-switchbot/README.md

 # mackerel-plugin-switchbot

-A Mackerel plugin to collect SwitchBot metrics
+A Mackerel plugin to collect metrics from various SwitchBot devices.

 A list of supported devices can be found [here](https://github.com/SlashNephy/mackerel-plugin-switchbot/blob/master/metrics.go#L145).